 Chatbots are a form of artificial intelligence that is powered by rules and interact with customers through a chat interface.
-At a time when people are spending more time in messenger apps than social networks, chatbots can be a great way to bridge the gap between a casual observer and an involved customer.
-Keep reading to find out if chatbots are good for your digital brand.
+At a time when people are spending more time in messenger apps than social networks, it can be a great way to bridge the gap between a casual observer and an involved customer.
+Keep reading to find out if it are good for your digital brand.

 With all of the emerging technology used to increase engagement on your website or social media accounts, it can get confusing when deciding what you actually need.